trevee/FiveM-resourceCreator/README.md

 # fivem-resource-creator
- A simple fivem resource creator coded in Batch.
+ A simple fivem resource creator created in Batch.